owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 In addition to the rules stated above, there are two edge cases:

-1. The first segment is always a considered a moving segment (even if it's just a single frame!)
+1. The first segment is always a considered a moving segment (even if it's just a single frame)
 1. The last segment may be a still segment with a duration less than
    $S$